d33pcode/spaghettidevops/content/about.md

 +++

-# Showcase
+# About

-Showcase text in english.
+Simple about post.